President & CEO

 The Billings Mustangs have also been tremendously successful.
 Since Heller purchased the club, it has consistently been among the leaders in Pioneer League attendance.
 Indeed, the team has seen increases in every area – from attendance to corporate sponsorships to concessions and merchandise sales to in-game promotions.
 The club added a new 20’ tall x 36’ wide HD video board, a new group area in left field and two new concession stands.
 Heller also negotiated a 10-year lease extension with the City of Billings, securing the Mustangs’ future at through 2026.

 The Mustangs also have won their share of honors.
 In 2019, the team was the inaugural recipient of the James McCurdy President’s Award for Continued Excellence.
+The team also won the league award for its charitable works.
 Its General Manager, Gary Roller, earned Pioneer League Executive of the Year honors in 2014.
-In 2016, the Mustangs won a league-wide award for its charitable work and Ballpark Digest voted the Mustangs’ home, Dehler Park, “the best ballpark in Rookie Ball.”
+In 2016, the Mustangs won the league’s award for its charitable work and Ballpark Digest voted the team’s home, Dehler Park, “the best ballpark in Rookie Ball.”
 In 2017 and again in 2018, the team earned the Pioneer League’s award for best field.